Supply Chain Challenges: Freight Volume Rising, Driver Shortage Growing

 Companies are having to increase salaries for current drivers to keep them in the workforce.
 Trucking fleets are attempting to add capacity, but it could take months or even years to bring those numbers up to fit the current demand level in the industry.
 It’s clear there is an urgent need to expand the fleet capacity and maintain current drivers for commercial shipments.

 With in-transit supply chain solutions like Savi Visibility, it is possible to use current qualified drivers more efficiently and effectively.
-For instance, the capability to see when a shipment is trending early allows planners to alert operations team at the cross-docking facility so they can have resources available to unload/load goods.
+For instance, the capability to see when a shipment is trending early allows planners to alert an operations team at the cross-docking facility so they can have resources available to unload/load goods.
 More efficient operations mean drivers don’t sit idle waiting for hours.
 Knowing precisely where all your shipments are en route allow for planners to make adjustments as quickly as possible and avoid disruption.
 Savi’s technology gives companies the tools needed to effectively monitor and optimize supply chains based on historical data and analysis of all shipments.

 Short-term solutions include postponing delivery, switching brokers, finding different carriers and paying more money, none of which pose a real and durable solution.